kaanalptkn/ka-p1/README.md

  ![bug1.png](testing/bug1.png)

-  My table wasn't right on mobile view.
+  In the mobile view, half of my table was not visible, the writings were not legible, the distance from the right and left sides was not correctly separated.
 Then I added class="overflow-x: auto; to my "div" element on HTML, I sorted, I made is scroll, which looks fantastic on my mobile view.

 #### Safari (IPhone) view was wrond.